sendgrid/docs/content/docs/for-developers/sending-email/quickstart-nodejs.md

 node index.js
 ```

-If you receive no output printed to the console, your message was sent successfully.
+If you receive the output "Message sent" printed to the console, your message was sent successfully.
 Check the inbox of the `“to”` address, and you should see your demo message.

 If you don’t see the email, you may need to check your spam folder.